tls-attestation/draft-tls-attestation/draft-fossati-tls-attestation.md

 attestation service ensures that the key attestation service has not been tampered with.
-The platform attestation service issues the Platform Attestation Token (PAT) and the key attestation service issues the Key Attestation Token (KAT).
+The platform attestation service issues the Platform Attestation Token (PAT) and the key attestation service issues the Key Attestation Token (KAT) as described in {{-rats-kat}}.
 The security of the protocol critically depends on the verifiable binding between these two logically separate units of evidence.

 This document does not define how different attestation technologies are encoded.
 This is accomplished by companion specifications.